fpereiro/proof/notes.md

 - "Although the class of computable numbers is so great, and in many ways similar to the class of real numbers, it is nevertheless enumerable."
 Computables are then mappable to the enumerable infinite; and reals, while similar to computable ones, are not - they are beyond enumerable.

 p67

+- "In Section 8 I examine certain arguments which would seem to prove the contrary.
+By the correct application of one of these arguments, conclusions are reached which are superficially similar to those of Godel."
+Similar how, and why superficially?

+- "In particular, it is shown (Section 11) that the Hilbertian Entscheidungsproblem can have no solution."
+Then there's no general process for solving any problem.
+The question is, what does "solving" mean?
+If problems can be generated/simulated by algorithmic processes (like a simulation of a chaotic system or a TM itself), what does it mean that some of those cannot be "solved"?
+Solving as reducing or compressing.
+The real is question is that of what means to *solve* something.

+- Church's "effective calculability" as equivalent to Turing's "computability".
+"The proof of equivalence (...) is outlined in an appendix to the present paper."

+p68

+- Section 1: Computing machines.

+- "No real attempt will be made to justify the definitions given until we reach Section 9.
+For the present I shall only say that the justification lies in the fact that the human memory is necessarily limited."
+Provisional justification of them all is the finity of human memory.

+- "We may compare a man in the process of computing (...) to a machine which is only capable of a finite number of conditions q1, q2, ..., qR, which will be called "m-configurations".
+Man or machine as the same thing.
+The intention here is to talk about computation in the abstract, as its own ideal Platonic concept, which ironically also means that it can be implemented on machines and hence can be quite physical.

+- Petzold: "The *m* stands for *machine*."
+Configurations as states of mind.

+p69

+- "The machine is supplied with a "tape" (the analogue of paper) running through it, and divided into sections (called "squares") each capable of bearing a "symbol"."
+Tape is subdivided memory; memory is divided on addresses.
+The symbol is not necessarily binary.

+- "At any moment there is just one square, say the r-th, bearing the symbol S (r) which is "in the machine".
+We call this square the "scanned square".
+The symbol on the scanned square may be called the "scanned symbol".
+The "scanned symbol" is the only one of which the machine is, so to speak, "directly aware"."
+So, the machine only reads a symbol at a time.
+The input is then atomic.
+Every action is done one at a time, and reading data is the same because it's one of the actions.

+p70